Social Constructionism…?

 At its core, social constructionism suggests that our understanding of reality is not simply discovered but is constructed through our interactions with others.
 This means that the way we perceive the world is heavily influenced by the societal norms, language, and cultural milieu we are surrounded by.
 For example, the way we view success, beauty, or intelligence is not universal but can vary significantly across different cultures and societies.

-For an example of social constructionism look at a cultural difference between Denmark and the USA.
+Look at the cultural difference between Denmark and the USA.
 In America, life is often about showcasing personal success with unabashed enthusiasm.
 In stark contrast, Danish society, influenced by the Law of Jante, views open displays of personal achievement less favourably, promoting humility and equality instead.
 Here we see two completely different societal constructs shaping distinct behaviours and attitudes.
+I experience this when talking to clients from different cultures, like Australia and different parts og Europe and America.

 Another example is the concept of beauty.
 In some cultures like China or Korea fairer complexion is considered beautiful, while others like western Europe and America value being sun tanned.
-This encourages people in one culture to avoid the sun, while the other chooses to spend time in the sun or on a sunbed.
+This encourages people in one culture to avoid the sun, while the other chooses to spend time in the sun or on a sun-bed.
+Can you imagine how this might affect the advice you would give someone with a problem related to spending more or less time outdoors?

 Applying the concept of social constructionism to our daily lives helps us understand that our perspectives are not 'natural' or 'inevitable,' but rather they are shaped by our experiences and societal influences.